jazzband/django-revproxy/docs/proxyview.rst

     .. attribute:: diazo_rules

-        The diazo rules file to be used.
+        The absolute path for the diazo rules file.
 By default it will look for the file ``diazo.xml`` on the Django application directory.
 If set to ``None`` Diazo will be disabled.

     .. attribute:: html5